Glacial River Trail: Groeler Road Boat Ramp to Jefferson

 The other trail continues for nearly 1.5 miles between the state highway and farm fields.
 It turns east to enter the Crawfish River County Park.
 A small rest stop is located alongside the trail in the park.
 After 0.3 mile the trail abruptly ends at U.S. Highway 18.

-Pull-out parking is available on the south side of U.S. Highway 18 where the trail begins.
-But better parking is available a short distance away.
-Cyclists may continue east along the highway across the Crawfish River, where Calvary Baptist Church or West Elementary School are located at the edge of Jefferson.
+Pull-out parking is on the south side of U.S. Highway 18 where the trail begins.
+Other parking is a short distance away.
+Cyclists may continue east along the highway, across the Crawfish River to Calvary Baptist Church or West Elementary School.
 Depending on the season and day of week, their parking lots may serve as a trailhead.
 From U.S. Highway 18, turn south onto Laatsch Lane to reach Calvary Baptist Church.
 After turning onto Laatsch Lane, turn east on W. Milwaukee Street to reach the school.

-Jefferson’s downtown on the Rock River is a short distance from the trail’s terminus.
-Stable Rock Winery and Distillery is on the west side of the river, serving wines and spirits in a converted livery and stable.
+Jefferson’s downtown area on the Rock River is 1.5 miles from the trail’s end.
+Stable Rock Winery and Distillery, on the west side of the river, serves wines and spirits in a converted livery and stable.
 The “Jefferson” is their popular rum barrel-aged Cabernet Sauvignon.
-A few blocks away, Wedl’s Hamburger Stand and Ice Cream Parlor is a fun spot to pick up slider-style hamburgers, cheese curds, and other comfort food.
+Blocks away, Wedl’s Hamburger Stand and Ice Cream Parlor is a fun spot to pick up slider-style hamburgers, cheese curds, and other comfort food.
 It’s been in operation since 1916.

 Map of trailheads and addresses along this section of the trail.

-Waterpower on the Rock River provided the impetus to develop the city of Jefferson.
-It is located at the furthest place up the Rock River that steamboats could travel in 1839.
-Settlers from New England arrived in the area in the 1830s.
+Waterpower on the Rock River propelled the develop of Jefferson.
+The city sits at the furthest place up Rock River that steamboats could travel in 1839.
+Settlers from New England arrived in in the 1830s.
 A century later during World War II, a prison camp was built at the County Fairgrounds to house German POWs.
 Today, the city serves as the county seat for Jefferson County.
-It’s downtown Rotary Park offers splendid views of the Rock River.
+It’s downtown Rotary Park has splendid views of the Rock River.

 Trail last ridden and documented in August, 2021.